taishikato/leetcode/README.md

-# Leetcode and Codewars 🔥
+# LeetCode and Codewars 🔥

 ### LeetCode